victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/18-oauth-android.markdown

         />

-5. In your activity that uses Login Screenlet, you must override the `onActivityResult` method to implement the redirect you configured in step
-    1. You do this by calling Login Screenlet's `resumeOAuth2RedirectFlow`
+5. In your activity that uses Login Screenlet, you must override the `onActivityResult` method to implement the redirect you configured in the first step.
+You do this by calling Login Screenlet's `resumeOAuth2RedirectFlow` method:
-    method:

         @Override
         protected void onActivityResult(int requestCode, int resultCode, Intent intent) {